Introduction

 Since local gravity is affected by latitude, you will need to find know your location’s geographic coordinates.
 With today’s GPS technology and the internet, this task has become very easy.

-All you need to do is go to Google Maps, type in your physical address, and identify your latitude and longitude coordinates from your browser’s address bar.
+Finding latitude and longitude with Google Maps is very easy.
+All you need to do is go to the Google Maps website, type in your address, and find your latitude and longitude coordinates from your browser’s address bar.

-Just follow the steps below to find your latitude and longitude in Google Maps:
+To find your latitude and longitude in Google Maps, follow the steps below:

 - Go to Google Maps,